 Cheryl Derricotte’s Artist Statement:

 To make my work I use a variety of glass and printmaking techniques.
-My cold glasswork (unfired) often takes form as sculptural mixed media, involving books and found objects.
-Warm glass means work fired in a kiln up to approximately 1,500°F. I enjoy layering images and text onto warm glass pieces, featuring public domain historical photographs, drawings, or my own photographs.
-My preferred techniques include screen-printing with glass enamels or powder printing.
-My work on paper employs the techniques of image transfers, ink stamping and collage.
-Over the past few years I have been enjoying learning the craft of bookbinding.
-I recently exhibited my first artist book, entitled “Emily” about a runaway slave’s journey along the Ohio River.
+My cold glasswork (unfired) often takes form as sculptural mixed media.
+Warm glass means work fired in a kiln up to approximately 1,500°F. I enjoy layering images and text onto warm glass pieces, featuring public domain historical drawings and photographs.
+Sometimes the imagery is my own.
+My preferred techniques include screen-printing with glass powders, including enamels.
+My work-on-paper employs the techniques of image transfers, ink stamping and digital collage.

 Text is an important component of my artwork.
 I often say that I live under the tyranny of title.
-A phrase will get stuck in my head, such as “21st Century Capital” and I wrestle with it until an artwork is created.
+A phrase will get stuck in my head and I wrestle with it until an artwork is created.
 Thus, many of my pieces have titles before I ever make a schematic drawing, much less cut a piece of glass.
+To further my practice with text, I have begun hand-embroidering thoughts from my journals onto my prints on paper and textiles.
+I am a visual storyteller.
+In a world that is increasingly digitized and mechanized, I signify the value of work that is slowly made by hand.